Enter your keyword

 Child support is the right of the children.
 It is money paid to cover the expenses of raising the children.

-There are two types of child support, table support (Section 3 child support) and special and extraordinary expenses (Section 7 child support).
-Child support is payable as of the date of separation.
+There are two types of child support, table support (Section 3) and special and extraordinary expenses (Section 7).
+Support is payable as of the date of separation.

 Special and Extraordinary Expenses

-Child support for special and extraordinary expenses is payable over and above the table support amount.
+Support for special and extraordinary expenses is payable over and above the table support amount.
 It is money that covers the extra costs of the children falling under Section 7 of the Child Support Guidelines.
-Section 7 indicates that certain expenses are shareable between the parents in proportionate to their incomes.
+It also indicates that certain expenses are shareable between the parents in proportionate to their incomes.

-At Noori Law, we have handled many cases with respect to both ongoing child support and arrears of child support.
+At Noori Law, we have handled many cases with respect to both ongoing support and arrears of support.
 Contact us now for any child support related needs.

 a man supporting a child's hand